|

 net_util

 These three packages implement version-independent messages as described in Appendix B of Robert Martin's Designing Object-Oriented C++ Applications Using the Booch Method.
 (What he calls attributed data trees, I call name/value lists.)
+The VIM packages were inspired by Mike Maloney's named variables-based C++ libary which we used in one of our company's products.
 VIM network streams are layered on top of the TCP_UTIL package.

 nvp_util